brianglass/anastasis/files/ProdigalE.md

 Tone 8.

-Like the Profligate I have wasted the riches of my FatherÂ’s substance; and having spent them all I am now destitute, dwelling in the land of the evil citizens.
-No longer can I bear to live among them, but turning back I cry to you, merciful Father, Â‘I have sinned against heaven and before you, and I am not worthy to be called your son.
-Make me as one of your hired servants, O God, and have mercy on meÂ’.
+Like the Profligate I have wasted the riches of my Father’s substance; and having spent them all I am now destitute, dwelling in the land of the evil citizens.
+No longer can I bear to live among them, but turning back I cry to you, merciful Father, ‘I have sinned against heaven and before you, and I am not worthy to be called your son.
+Make me as one of your hired servants, O God, and have mercy on me’.

 Glory.

 **Tone 6.**

 Loving Father, I have gone far from you, but do not forsake me, nor declare me unfitted for your Kingdom.
 The all-evil enemy has stripped me naked and taken all my wealth.
 I have squandered like the Profligate the graces given to my soul.
-But now I have arisen and returned, and I cry aloud to you, Â‘Make me as one of your hired servants, you who for my sake stretched out your spotless hands on the Cross, to snatch me from the fearsome beast and to clothe me once again in the first robe, for you alone art full of mercyÂ‘.
+But now I have arisen and returned, and I cry aloud to you, ‘Make me as one of your hired servants, you who for my sake stretched out your spotless hands on the Cross, to snatch me from the fearsome beast and to clothe me once again in the first robe, for you alone art full of mercy‘.

 Both now*.*